pestrela/music/traktor/README.md

   * Comparison to Rekorbox: Renamed files need to be relocated FILE by FILE.\
   Moved files can be done FOLDER by FOLDER.\
   If this manual process is skipped, the files are seen as brand new, losing all meta-data.\
-  An external tool](https://github.com/edkennard/rekordbox-repair) helps the moved files case.
+  [An external tool](https://github.com/edkennard/rekordbox-repair) helps the moved files case.
-  * Comparison to VDJ: all cases need to be relocated FILE by FILE.
+  * Comparison to VDJ: Everyhting need to be relocated FILE by FILE.
   * Comparison to Serato: To test.

 * **b) OS Folders searching (managing music without playlists)**\